benichou/content_creation_revision/ContentCreationRevision.DjangoAPI/DVoice/guidelines/summary_guidelines/DVoice_summary_guideline_Param1_Writing Principles.md

-## Conveying the Deloitte Brand Experience in Writing
+## Conveying the Content Brand Experience in Writing

-Deloitte aims to reflect its brand attributes—confident, clear, and human—across all communications to differentiate itself in the market.
+The Company aims to reflect its brand attributes—confident, clear, and human—across all communications to differentiate itself in the market.
 These attributes guide writing principles to ensure impactful and engaging content.

 ### Brand Attributes and Writing Principles